Abdallah744/hangman_game/README.md

 ## License

-Copyright © 2025 Your Name.
+Copyright © 2025 Abdallah Salah.
 All rights reserved.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.